Frequently Asked Questions

 What are the hydration and nutrition provisions during the race?

-There will be hydration stations with warm drinks and energy-boosting snacks at regular intervals.
+There will be a hydration station with warm drinks and energy-boosting snacks.
 Participants are encouraged to carry personal hydration packs with insulated containers to prevent freezing.

 Is there a gear check or storage for extra clothing and equipment?